sanoyphilippe/node-express-graphql-server/README.md

 ### Prerequisites

-You must have npm and nodejs installed on your local system See https://nodejs.org for installation instructions
+You must have npm and nodejs installed on your local system.
+See https://nodejs.org for installation instructions

 Also you must have a Postgres db already setup.